Andrew Edgar – Treasurer & Founder Member

 I lived and worked in Devon for a number of years, for Moffat Weavers, again making important decisions for the company, as they say, that was the real making of me – hence what you see is what you get.

-Both my lads went to Uni, Ross wasn’t too keen and left after a year, but he now has a great job in Edinburgh working for a pensions & investment company and is married to Catherine, they have just put a down payment on a forever home in a quieter area outside the city of Edinburgh, still close enough for me to stay for the Six Nations rugby.
-Ruaridh saw Uni out and with his Masters Degree he now works for a plastics company in Grangemouth as a Technical Manager.
-I am so proud of them both and enjoy their company especially when we go Murrayfield to watch the rugby.
+Both my lads went to Uni, Ross wasn’t too keen and left after a year, but he now has a great job in Edinburgh working for a pensions & investment company and is married to Catherine and they have a gorgeous wee boy called Charlie (after my dad).
+They have purchased their forever home in a quiet area outside the city of Edinburgh, in Preston Pans, still close enough for me to stay for the Six Nations rugby.
+Ruaridh saw Uni out and with his Masters Degree he worked for a plastics company in Grangemouth as a Technical Manager.
+He has also purchased his first home but recently decided to go back to Uni and train to be a Physics teacher (a subject he much enjoyed at school).
+I am so proud of them both and enjoy their company especially when we go to Murrayfield to watch the rugby.

 What follows is my story of how I am where I am as a Prostate Cancer survivor, all thanks to a ten minute blood test I had completed at the Doctors.

 “I was in denial but now I’m on a mission!”

 When my dad died aged 85 from Prostate Cancer a few years ago, he’d had symptoms for a number of years, but like many men unfortunately did not get himself checked out till it was too late!
 I went into total denial – refusing to believe I too could be at risk.